AiCodeCraft/Anti-Dump-Algorithm/README.md

 ## 12. License & Acknowledgments

-- This document and example code are licensed under a **free license**
+- This document and example code are licensed under a **Public license**
-- Thanks to all dumpy website users!
-Real thanks!
-From Funfact to real solution!
+- Thanks to all dumpy ai-website users!
+Realy , real thanks!
+From funfact to real solution!

+#### Copyright
+S. Volkan Kücükbudak

 **Stay Dump-Free!**